marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       study uses acquisitions as a means to transplant management practices from parents to affiliates abroad.
 It finds that better-managed parents decrease affiliates’ employment and increase affiliates’ productivity post-acquisition.
-Bettermanaged parents are also more likely to install or retain a manager from the home country post-acquisition.
+Better-managed parents are also more likely to install or retain a manager from the home country post-acquisition.
     link: >-
       https://drive.google.com/file/d/1JIlsl_5NaPfc3YOe4iI-iGEqxl7XM1qF/view?usp=sharing
     subtitle: August 2020